bhartiy/learnsellacious/pages/09.variantoptions/images/docs.md

 **TO UPLOAD IMAGES FOR THE VARIANTS, FOLLOW STEPS:**

 1. Go to sellacious admin panel.
-2. Go to shop, select product catalogue from the drop down menu.
+2. Go to Shop->>Product Catalogue from the drop-down menu.
-3. Create a new product and save it, because you can create variant after saving or creating the product.
+3. Create a new product and save it, because you can create variant after saving the product.
 4. Reopen the product, select variant menu from the left.
 5. Click on add variant to create variant.